Vegan Lemon Drizzle Loaf Cake

 Can you believe it’s August?
 Where has the year gone?

-Lemon drizzle cake is one of the most popular desserts here in the UK and my lemon drizzle sheet cake is also one of the most popular recipes on my blog!
+Lemon drizzle is one of the most popular cake flavours here in the UK and my lemon drizzle sheet cake is also one of the most popular recipes on my blog!
 Us Brits sure do love our lemon drizzle cakes!

 This particular cake is more like a sweet bread with icing than it is a super decadent cake, which is perfect if you like your desserts a little more on the subtle side.
 Many people who have tried this told me that they like that it’s not “sickly sweet” like a lot of other lemon loaf cakes they’ve tried.